beanilsson/adduce/README.md

 # adduce

-Command line tool for getting resources online.
+Tool for getting resources online.
 HTTP and HTTPS currently supported

-## Usage
+## Usage as a cli

 `npm i -g adduce` or via `npx`